Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals

-where $\eta_\psi$, $\eta_\phi$, $\eta_{u_T}$, and $\eta_{u_L}$ are the anomalous dimensions of related fields that capture the one-loop corrections due to the all kinds of interactions in our effective theory~(\ref{Eq_eff-action}).
-In order to determine them, we resort to one-loop contributions to the free propagators as shown in Fig.~\ref{fig3_propagators}.
-Performing the straightforward calculations gives rise to
+where all the fields $\psi,\phi,u_{T}$, and $u_{L}$ are defined in the frequency and momentum space.
+In addition, $\eta_\psi$, $\eta_\phi$, $\eta_{u_T}$, and $\eta_{u_L}$ are the anomalous dimensions of related fields that capture the one-loop corrections due to all kinds of interactions in our effective theory~(\ref{Eq_eff-action}).
+To determine them, we resort to the one-loop contributions to the free propagators as shown in Fig.~\ref{fig3_propagators}.
+The straightforward calculations gives rise to